 Cost for the races

-Tickets to Friday’s qualifying race and Saturday’s double header are FREE for kids under 12 years old!!
+Tickets to Friday’s practice and Saturday’s qualifying and double header are FREE for kids under 12 years old!!

 Tickets to Sunday’s big race are only $10 for kids 12 and under.
 That’s awesome!